zygotecnologia/guides/style/ruby/README.md

 ## Boolean Methods Question Mark

-The names of predicate methods (methods that return a boolean value) should end in a question mark (i.e. Array#empty?).
+The names of predicate methods (methods that return a boolean value) should end in a question mark (i.e. `Array#empty?`).
 Methods that don’t return a boolean, shouldn’t end in a question mark.

 ## Boolean Methods Prefix

-Avoid prefixing predicate methods with the auxiliary verbs such as is, does, or can.
-These words are redundant and inconsistent with the style of boolean methods in the Ruby core library, such as empty? and include?.
+Avoid prefixing predicate methods with the auxiliary verbs such as `is`, `does`, or `can`.
+These words are redundant and inconsistent with the style of boolean methods in the Ruby core library, such as `empty?` and `include?`.

 ```ruby
 # bad